 Contracts do not offer any price protection, but allow for the return of certain goods if quality problem, which is standard warranty.
-The Company product returns and recorded reserve for sales returns were minimal for the three months ended March 31, 2022 and 2021.
-The total rebates amount is accounting for around 0.80% and 0.53% of the total revenue of Greenland.
+The Company's product returns and recorded reserve for sales returns were minimal for the three months ended March 31, 2023 and 2022.
+The total rebates amount accounted for around 0.52% and 0.63% of the total revenue of Greenland for the three months ended March 31, 2023 and 2022.